manojknit/iChappal_Kafka_Spark/README.md

 * Predicting the Calorie expense using Spark ML
   - Consider Profile features like age, weight, height, gender etc
 * Real time feed to Mobile App using Firebase
+* Predicting the Feedback rating using TensorFlow.JS
+* Predicting the flower name using TensorFlow LITE

 ## Architecture components
 1. Android App